 Role of the Secretary

 The Secretary is responsible for the documentation and communication of the activities of the Committee.
-The Secretary is the primary administration officer of the Committee and provides the links between the Committee, members and outside agencies.
+The secretary is the primary administration officer of the Committee and provides the links between the Committee, members and outside agencies. monitors memberships, and provides membership reports at each meeting of the Committee.
+S/he also leads membership drives and supports the Committee in developing strategies for growing and maintaining membership, and helps lead membership engagement through social media and a regular newsletter.
 The Secretary should be a good communicator, maintain confidentiality on relevant matters and have the ability to delegate tasks and supervise others.
-The Secretary oversees the preparation of agendas and minutes, and all AFSA governance documents (constitution, regulations, policy), especially in advance of the AGM.
+The Secretary oversees the preparation of agendas and minutes.

 Role of the Communications Officer

 The Communications Officer develops and implements effective internal and external communications strategies to maintain and build the reputation of AFSA with key publics including allied organisations, media, government and members.
-She/he supports the team with feedback on a range of communications pieces.
-A key element of the role is media relations, requiring the monitoring of news media to identify opportunities to attain media coverage (environmental scanning), and the production of media releases and rich content for the website and promotional materials.
-Assisting staff to effectively field inquiries from stakeholders including journalists, politicians, members, and the general public is an ongoing responsibility.
-The Communications Officer collaborates with the Administrative Assistant in planning, writing and distributing the electronic newsletter.
+She/he supports the team with feedback on a range of communications pieces, and conducts research on relevant issues to assist in the implementation of public affairs activity including lobbying..
+A key element of the role is media relations, requiring the monitoring of news media to identify opportunities to attain media coverage (environmental scanning), and the production of media releases, backgrounders and rich content for the website and promotional materials.
+Fielding inquiries from stakeholders including journalists, politicians, members and general public is an ongoing responsibility.
+The Communications Officer collaborates with the Multimedia Editor in planning, writing and distributing the electronic newsletter.